Heath1979/Happy-Heath/README.md

 - Create an environment where people could rate and discuss local businesses.
 - Easy UI for quick fulfilment of feature CRUD functionalities.
 - UX remain the same whether on mobile, tablet or desktop
-- Scalable idea, for addition of future features that would allow for comunities to promote loacl events.
+- Scalable idea, for addition of future features that would allow for comunities to promote local events.

 ## Agile Methodologies - Project Management